Skip to content ↓

 How do we check that pupils have understood before we move on?

 We use an impact document to measure the effectiveness of our learning.
-Content or lessons which were not effective are then changed for the following year.
+This helps us improve our teaching and scaffolding of learning for the following year.
 Information is fed back to previous teachers if it was felt that the knowledge from that year was also not secure enough.
+The impact of the History curriculum is regularly reviewed in staff meetings and INSET days throughout the year.
+We have strong links with other schools, both primary and secondary, within Westcountry Schools Trust which ensure a continuous review of practice and provision as well as expert guidance from the Executive Director of History.